mrdubya/bfps/README.md

 object on the operand stack for the source of the Brainfuck program.
 A convenience procedure, `bf`, is provided that takes a program file object, creates a new interpreter state and starts interpretation.

+It is possible to redirect where the Brainfuck output goes and where input comes from.
+After creating the initial machine state the output can be sent to a file by calling `bf-set-stdout` while a file can be used for feeding input with `bf-set-stdin`.
+Each procedure takes the machine state dictionary and a file object (opened for read or write as required) and returns an update machine state dictionary.
+This allows a sequence of calls to modify the machine state as required.
+The following example sends output to a file in the same directory, taking input from another file:

+    :::Postscript
+    bf-init
+    (bf-output) (w) file bf-set-stdout
+    (bf-input) (r) file bf-set-stdin
+    bf-interp

 Note that PostScript is itself an interpreted language so performance of the interpreter will not be great.